erinfry6/RNASeqRealignAcrossPrimates/README.md

-## The code in this repository pseudoaligns RNA seq orthologous exons from Human, Chimpanzee, Bonobo, Gorilla, Orangutan, and Macaque
+# Quantify RNA-seq across Primates

+The following scripts quantify orthologous exon / gene expression from RNA-seq data across Humans, Chimpanzees, Bonobos, Gorillas, Orangutans, and Macaques.

+They will:

+1) Create orthologous exon fasta files for all species

+2) Psuedoalign RNA-seq raw reads using Kallisto

+3) Go through Quality control and filter data to prepare the data for [Ancestral Transcriptome Reconstruction](https://github.com/erinfry6/AncGeneExpReconstructionBT)

-**Steps 1-5 are adapted from the (Brawand et al 2011) [http://www.ncbi.nlm.nih.gov/pubmed/22012392] pipeline obtained from Anamaria Necsulea**
+*Steps 1-5 are adapted from the [Brawand et al 2011](http://www.ncbi.nlm.nih.gov/pubmed/22012392) pipeline obtained from Anamaria Necsulea*

-**Steps 5.5 + were written by Erin Fry (efry@uchicago.edu), Lynch Laboratory at the University of Chicago has modified**
+*Steps 5.5 + were written by Erin Fry (efry@uchicago.edu), Lynch Laboratory at the University of Chicago has modified*

+## Set up directories

 Before beginning, create a home directory for the pipeline that contains the following subdirectories